kapost/circuitry/README.md

   that queued messages *might not be processed in the order they're received*.
   Please refer to the [Asynchronous Support](#asynchronous-support) section for more details regarding this option.  *(default: `false`)*
+* `:timeout` - The maximum amount of time in seconds that processing a message will be attempted before giving up.  *(default: 15)*
 * `:wait_time` - The number of seconds to wait for messages while connected to SQS.
 Anything above 0 results in long-polling, while 0 results in short-polling.  *(default: 10)*